Nafisarkar/PuppetJS-Scaper-Backend/README.md

 - **Network Idle Wait** - Waits for page load completion
 - **Chrome Integration** - Uses local Chrome installation

+> **🔬 Research Note**: Anti-detection features are implemented for educational purposes to understand web scraping techniques.
+Always use responsibly and in compliance with website policies.

 ---

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚖️ Legal & Ethical Use

+**IMPORTANT**: This tool is provided for **research and educational purposes only**.

+### Responsible Usage Guidelines:

+- ✅ **Educational Research**: Use for learning web scraping techniques
+- ✅ **Personal Price Comparison**: Compare prices for your own shopping decisions
+- ✅ **Academic Studies**: Research market trends and pricing patterns
+- ❌ **Commercial Exploitation**: Do not use for commercial gain without permission
+- ❌ **Excessive Requests**: Avoid overwhelming target websites with requests
+- ❌ **Terms Violation**: Always respect website terms of service

+### Legal Considerations:

+- Review and comply with each website's `robots.txt` and terms of service
+- Consider implementing rate limiting and respectful crawling practices
+- Obtain explicit permission before using scraped data commercially
+- Be aware of copyright and data protection laws in your jurisdiction

+**The developers of this project are not liable for any misuse or legal issues arising from the use of this software.**

 ---